Order theory: Basic definitions

 This section introduces ordered sets by building upon the concepts of set theory, arithmetic, and binary relations.

 Partially ordered sets

 Orders are special binary relations.
-Suppose that P is a set and that ≤ is a relation on P ('relation on a set' is taken to mean 'relation amongst its inhabitants').
+Suppose that P is a set and that ≤ is a relation on P ('relation on a set' is taken to mean 'relation amongst its inhabitants', i.e. ≤ is a subset of the cartesian product P × P).
 Then ≤ is a partial order if it is reflexive, antisymmetric, and transitive, that is, if for all a, b and c in P, we have that: